-Governors are invited to meet Subject Leaders termly and to report back to the Governing Body after each meeting with the Subject Leader.
+At Sherwood School we have an identified governor for Design and Technology who is invited to attend relevant school INSET and talk to the subject leader when possible.
+Governors are invited to meet Subject Leaders and report back to the Governing Body after each meeting with the Subject Leader.